benmvp/benmvp.com/content/posts/wrapping-next-link-custom-ui-link-component/index.md

 ```

 I explicitly name the component library's link component `ExternalLink` to make it abundantly clear that it's only to be used for external links.
 Our custom `<Link>` component that wraps `next/link` is the default one to use.

+Alternatively, I could update the custom `Link` component to be smarter and only render a `<MuiLink>` when the url is external, but then it would need all the logic to resolve the `href` to a `string` if it's a `URL` object and then detect whether or not a URL string is external.
+That's more work than I'm willing to put in. 😅

 ---